Battle of Haifa (1948): Background

-Preparations and hostilities in March-April 1948
+Preparations and hostilities in March–April 1948

 On 17 March 1948 Mohammad bin Hammad Al Huneiti, commander of the town's Arab militia, was killed in an ambush of a convoy bringing 15 tons of arms and explosives.
 His death left his followers demoralised.
 According to Jon Kimche the Haganah had a highly placed informer and were able to intercept nine of eleven Palestinian Arab arms convoys into Haifa.
 The Arab garrison of the Palestinian Arab areas of the city was commanded by Captain Amin Izz al-Din who had been appointed by the Arab Liberation Army's (ALA) military committee on 27 March in Damascus.
 Through the next month his original force of 450 was depleted by desertion until it was no longer a fighting force.
 Izz al-Din organised several operations against the Jewish community, including detonating a truck-load of explosives near the flour mills.
 The fighting in the city intensified with exchanges of fire and mortar attacks in the downtown and Hadar.

 The British had previously controlled the city and maintained a buffer between the Jewish and Arab populations.
 In preparation for the total evacuation of all British forces from the mandate, the British began an evacuation of troops through the port of Haifa in early April.
 A volunteer police force had been established in preparation of handing over to the United Nations Palestine Commission as the provisional Government of Palestine.
 The original British Government intentions had been to evacuate Palestine gradually from south to north of Palestine, using Haifa as the embarkation port, to be completed by mid May.
 On 18 April 1948, Major-General Hugh Stockwell, British Commanding Officer, Northern sector, Haifa, summoned a representative of the Jewish Agency to his headquarters.
 Stockwell relayed his intention to withdraw the British forces from the borders and no-man's-land zones in Haifa and that the evacuation would be completed by 20 April.
 The Haganah saw this change of plan as an opportunity and quickly prepared a 3-pronged attack on the Arab neighborhoods of Wadi Nisnas, Wadi Salib and Khalisa.

 The sudden British deployment caused the Carmeli commanders to re-work the details of the operation (previously a plan called Operation Misparayim or Operation Scissors).
-The revised plan was named Mivtza Bi'ur Hametz (Operation Passover Cleaning).
+The revised plan was named Mivtza Bi'ur Hametz, translated as Operation Cleansing the Leaven, (Note: Raz 2024 translates as "Operation Bi’ur Hametz (The Burning of Leavened Products") Operation Passover Cleaning, or "Passover Cleansing").